fzhu2e/lmrvolc/README.md

 ## How to cite this repository

 + Feng Zhu, Julien Emile-Geay, Gregory J. Hakim, Jonathan King, & Kevin J. Anchukaitis.
 (2020, March 24).
-LMRvolc: the data & code repository for "Resolving the differences in the simulated and reconstructed temperature response to volcanism" (Version v1.0).
-Zenodo.  http://doi.org/10.5281/zenodo.3725031
+LMRvolc: the data & code repository for "Resolving the differences in the simulated and reconstructed temperature response to volcanism".
+Zenodo.  http://doi.org/10.5281/zenodo.3725050